department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/after-you-get-a-rating.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-If you got a decision notice from us that confirms your disability rating (the rating that measures the severity of your disability), you may be able to get disability compensation or benefits.
-Find out what benefits you can get.
+If you received a decision notice from us that confirms your disability rating (the rating that measures the severity of your disability), you may be able to get disability compensation or benefits.
+Find out what benefits you can get and when you can start receiving them.

 </div>